bar-gains/Aether/README.md

+# AetherPress Prototype - Welcome

+The goal is a quick-build prototype involving a Node.js backend (for Puppeteer compatibility and potentially Express/FastAPI) and a modern frontend SPA (Svelte)

-# GitHub Codespaces ♥️ Express
+## GitHub Codespaces ♥️ Express

 Welcome to your shiny new Codespace running Express!
 We've got everything fired up and running for you to explore Express.